davidpiscasio/data-science/MLP/README.md

 # Multilayer Perceptron (MLP)
-In this experiment, we built a multilayer perceptron (MLP) model for the MNIST dataset.
+In this experiment, we built a multilayer perceptron (MLP) model for the MNIST handwritten digit dataset.